Graduate Student Committee Procedures

 The chair or at least one co-chair must be a member of the graduate faculty of the specific doctoral program in which the student is enrolled.
 A retired or emeritus faculty member may chair a doctoral committee if he/she was officially appointed and began chairing the committee prior to retirement, and has the continuing approval of the department head or program chair.
 The primary duties of the chair are to: (1) maintain the academic standards of the doctoral program and the Graduate School and to assure that all procedures are carried out fairly, (2) ensure that the comprehensive and final examinations are conducted in a timely fashion, (3) arrange and conduct all meetings, and (4) ensure that requirements set forth by the committee are implemented in the final version of the dissertation.

 A doctoral committee must consist of four or more active members of the Graduate Faculty, which includes at least two faculty members from the student's major field.
+For research doctorate (Ph.D.) committees, one member of the committee may be a Category Q member of the Graduate Faculty and serve in the roles specified under Expected Duties of Category Q members.
 The dissertation adviser must be a member of the doctoral committee.
 The dissertation adviser usually serves as chair, but this is not required.
 If the student is also pursuing a dual-title field of study, a co-chair representing the dual-title field must be appointed.
 In most cases, the same individual (e.g., dissertation adviser) is a member of the Graduate Faculty in both the major and dual-title fields, and in such cases may serve as sole chair.

 At least one regular member of the doctoral committee must represent a field outside the student's major field of study in order to provide a broader range of disciplinary perspectives and expertise within the committee.
 This committee member is referred to as the "Outside Field Member."
 In cases where the student is also pursuing a dual-title field of study, the dual-title representative to the committee may serve as the Outside Field Member.